International Student House Washington DC

 Out and about during Orientation Week (note I am once again wearing the Vegemite shirt)

-I am now approaching the end of my second week in DC, and whilst I feel settled and sure of myself and my choice to move here, I still don’t have the ‘right’ answer for why I have chosen Georgetown, and in part, Washington DC.
-I just know I’m exactly where I am supposed to be.
+I am now approaching the end of my second week in DC, and whilst I feel settled and sure of myself and my choice to move here, I still don’t have the ‘right’ answer for why I have chosen Georgetown, and in part, Washington DC I just know I’m exactly where I am supposed to be.

-Filed Under: Inside Look at ISH!, Life at ISH
+Filed Under: Inside Look at I-House DC!, Life at I-House DC

 About Jasmine Zamprogno